HolyMeekrob/trello-yello/README.md

 ```

 ## What's up with the name?
-Well, aside from the obvious rhyme, and the reference to the beverage [Mello Yello][mello-yello] using Trello Yello should be refreshing.
+Well, aside from the obvious rhyme, and the reference to the beverage [Mello Yello][mello-yello], using Trello Yello should be refreshing.
+Like ice cold citrus drink on a hot summer day.
 I don't know.
 It's a name.
 What more do you want from me?

 ## Contributing
 Anyone is welcome to contribute!
 Please follow these steps: